3. Boulder Wall

 - The marking of this hold is identical for all boulder problems.

-- The zone bonus is also awarded once a competitor has successfully climbed the boulder without reaching the zone hold.
+- The zone is also awarded even if a competitor has successfully climbed the boulder without reaching the zone hold.

 1.6 The competition area includes the